iamgbsmith/til/security/what-is-fido2.md

 FIDO2 (Fast Identity Online) extends FIDO U2F to provide support for passwordless and multi-factor authentication.

-It combines the capabilities of Web Authentication (WebAuthn) with Client-To-Authenticator-Protocol (CTAP) to bring FIDO2 to devices browsers.
+It combines the capabilities of Web Authentication (WebAuthn) with Client-To-Authenticator-Protocol (CTAP) to bring FIDO2 to devices and browsers.

-FIDO2 enables more methods of authentication to be verified by a physical security key such as a [Yubikey](https://www.yubico.com/products/security-key/) or using built-in platform authenticators such a fingerprint readers and web cameras.
+FIDO2 enables authentication methods to be verified by a physical security key such as a [Yubikey](https://www.yubico.com/products/security-key/) or using built-in platform authenticators such a fingerprint readers and web cameras.

 Implementations and supported platforms include: